estradiol (Vaginal route)Pronunciation

-Use of estradiol vaginal ring and tablet is not indicated for children.
+Use of estradiol vaginal ring and inset is not indicated for children.

 |All Trimesters||X||Studies in animals or pregnant women have demonstrated positive evidence of fetal abnormalities.
 This drug should not be used in women who are or may become pregnant because the risk clearly outweighs any possible benefit.|